-The QuantiFERON-TB Gold In-Tube is an indirect test for M tuberculosis infection that is based on measurement of a cell-mediated immune response.
+The QuantiFERON-TB Gold, (Draw Site Incubated) is an indirect test for M tuberculosis infection that is based on measurement of a cell-mediated immune response.
 A cocktail of 3 mycobacterial proteins (ESAT-6, CFP-10, and TB 7.7) stimulate the patient’s T-cells in vitro to release interferon-gamma, which is then measured using enzyme linked immunoabsorbent assay (ELISA) technology.
 The test detects infections produced by the M. tuberculosis complex including M tuberculosis, M bovis, and M africanum.
 Bacilli Calmette-Guérin strains and the majority of other non-tuberculosis mycobacteria do not harbor ESAT-6, CFP-10, and TB 7.7 proteins; thus, patients either vaccinated with bacilli Calmette-Guérin or infected with most environmental mycobateria should test negative.
 Results should always be interpreted in conjunction with other clinical and laboratory findings.

 - Improved specificity

 - Results are not subject to reader bias